-You will undertake modules from an MSc programme at Cardiff University focused on compound semiconductors, either in Physics or Engineering.
+You will undertake modules from an MSc programme at Cardiff University focused on compound semiconductors, either in Physics or Electronics.
 This will include a significant practical component including relevant software and cleanroom training.
 If you complete all requirements, you will be awarded the MSc.

 You will also have the opportunity to attend a UK semiconductor conference and work with a Mentor to develop your own personal development plan which will be updated throughout the PhD.